chicagoruby/video_procedure/README.markdown

 4. Set all required lower thirds.
 Double check for typos!
 5. Configure the Presenter layer to use either the Presenter on Left or Presenter on Right preset.
+6. Click the headphones icon in the upper right to enable playthrough through headphones for monitoring audio output.

 If the VGA2USB device is not available or not functioning with the speaker's computer, you can screen capture a VNC connection.
 An external monitor is recommended for this process.
 To setup the screen capture in BoinxTV, set the Presenter layer to use Screen Capture Source as Source B. In the Sources pane, select the Screen Capture Source to adjust the capture area.